zebscripts/AFK-Daily/README.md

 7. Watch your device magically play for you.
 It's fun!
 I promise.

 While creating this repository and script, I wanted to make it as easy as possible for anyone to use it.
 That's why I've implemented various checks in order to run the script, so you don't have to!
 These include:
+- Check if adb is installed, and if not install it.
 - Check for File line endings
 - Check what type of device is connected per ADB, and connect accordingly*
 - Deploy the script on your device to be able to run it